nzdjb/2a1b.com/articles/arbitrary-code-exec-in-balatro.md

 ## The result

+### Risk

+The main risk associated with this issue is that an attacker could turn file write into code execution.
+This risk is increased if an attacker can convince a user to install a save file they have provided.

+### Mitigations

+* Don't load save games from untrusted sources until there is a patch for this issue.
+* Don't run the game if there's a chance someone else has write access to your Balatro profile folder.

+### Vendor contact

 I had a lot of trouble trying to get hold of someone to acknowledge the bug.
 The developer never responded and the publisher said they would investigate, but then went silent.

-### Mitigations

-Don't load save games from untrusted sources until there is a patch for this issue. ¯\\\_(ツ)\_/¯

 ### Timeline

+* 2025-09-07: Found the issue and determined impact.
 * 2025-09-08: Emailed the developer about the issue.
 * 2025-09-16: Sent follow up email to the developer.
 * 2025-09-19: Sent message to the developer through their contact form.